 - Some consumers report that measurement ticks and numbers wear off over time

-7. The First Years Breastflow Starter Set (Set of 4)
+7. Most Similar to Nursing Bottle for Breastfed Babies: The First Years Breastflow Starter Set (Set of 4)

 The First Years Breastflow Starter Set is another great bargain, which comes with two five-ounce bottles, two nine-ounce bottles, a snap-on bottle container for formula or snacks, and a bottle brush.
 The Breastflow system is the only bottle that requires both suction and compression from the baby, just like breastfeeding, which makes the transition from breast to bottle and back again a snap.
 The nipple is vented, which keeps air bubbles out, helping to reduce gas and symptoms of colic.
 One cool feature that I haven’t seen on any other bottle is that the cap snaps onto the bottom for feeding on the go so you don’t misplace the cap when the bottle is in use.
 An issue that many consumers have is that a bit of milk tends to get stuck in the nipple and needs to be squeezed back out (which can be really important if you want to make sure your baby is getting every last drop of that precious pumped milk!).
 Other consumers have had issues with leaking and with the nipple collapsing during feeding.